api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/http-gateway.md

 As part of the Airnode deployment you can decide to deploy an HTTP Gateway.
 The gateway allows the testing of defined Airnode endpoints without accessing the blockchain.
-You provide endpoint arguments directly to the Airnode with a tool. of your choice and get a response from an integrated API operation.
+You provide endpoint arguments directly to the Airnode with a tool of your choice and get a response from an integrated API operation.
 This results in confirmation your integration is set up properly.
 The HTTP gateway feature is available when deploying to both the AWS and GCP cloud providers.